Some want to be the hands of Jesus, some His feet. Us? We want to be His heart.

 Q. What do we do?

-Ten years ago the Lord gave us a vision to have a restorative home for exploited youth.
+Ten years ago the Lord gave us a vision to have a restorative home for exploited and traumatized youth.
 Since that day we have been preparing to make that dream a reality.
 We’ve learned much from work with churches, nonprofit ministries and government.
 We attended the University of the Nations’ “School of Rescue and Restoration” and have been certified in counseling.
 Now we embark to Uganda, Africa, a country where the extreme exploitation of children has profoundly impacted an entire nation for decades.
 Our hope, goal and prayer is to reach highly traumatized children and offer them a chance to: know a loving God; be restored; receive a quality education; and obtain necessary resources to not only have a future and a hope, but also to become leaders and world changers.
 We believe that the world is changed one Jesus-filled beating heart at a time.

-Q. Why focus on trafficked and exploited children?
+Q. Why focus on traumatized children?

 The sad fact is that many youth who have escaped or been rescued from situations of human trafficking and/or extreme exploitation wind up in underfunded orphanages, refugee camps or destitute on the street.
 They are often estranged from family, uneducated, without trade skills and kicked out of homes and schools for being too “troubled”.
 Without intervention, many of these kids will die or return to the lifestyle they have escaped.